It’s no secret that I’m a big fan of the wonderful county of Cornwall.

 There are many beautiful areas of countryside around the UK, from the National Parks to the Scottish highlands, and we are lucky that Cornwall is one of those places with a huge amount to offer!
 We have more National Trust/Heritage sites than I can count on two hands, and each one is stunning in its own unique way.

-One of the reasons we decided to buy a house in Cornwall was because our close family live here too, and that’s really important to us.
+One of the reasons I bought a house in Cornwall was because my close family live here too, and that’s really important to me.
 It’s also a fantastic place to bring up a family if that’s where you are in your life, and I know this first-hand having been lucky enough to spend my own childhood here.

-Many companies in Cornwall have ‘flexi-time’, because they understand that allowing them to leave 3pm to catch the surf is fine as long as their work gets done!
+Many companies in Cornwall have ‘flexi-time’, because they understand that allowing them to leave 3pm to making the most of the sunshine with a beach BBQ or river kayak is fine as long as their work gets done!
 Living in Cornwall is their motivation, so why deny them that?

 Buying a house here meant that I could still visit all the places (beaches, towns and parks) that I enjoyed going to when I was growing up, and where I created some wonderful childhood memories!